Sensorimotor Stage: What It Is, Activities & Tips To Follow

 3. Books

 Babies and toddlers are perceptive to a story or a song.
 Introduce them to books with 3D images and scenes that allow them to touch and feel textures and shapes.
+You may even use fabric books or those with flaps and textures to enhance sensory engagement.
 It is a great way to help them understand the world around them.
-For example, telling them about fruits and showing the pictures, followed by giving your baby the real fruit, goes a long way in their cognitive development.
+For example, telling them about fruits and showing the pictures, followed by giving your baby the real fruit, goes a long way in cognitive development.

 4. Moving toys